lbechberger/CorpusStudyNumerals/README.md

 We try to make the code compatible with (recent versions of) Python 2 and Python 3.
 If you experience any problems, please let us know!

+### WordNet

+In order to use wordnet, you need to download the appropriate nltk resource files.
+This can be done by executing the `download_wordnet.sh` shell script.

 ## Running the program